-4.1 The LDO is active for a period of three years from its adoption.
+4.1 The LDO is active for a period of one and half years, or to coincide with the adoption of the Revised LDP from its adoption.
 This period will however be subject to ongoing review and may be extended or reduced in light of the success or failure of the LDO.

-4.2 Development that commences while the LDO is in effect may be completed and/or continued after this three-year period.
+4.2 Development that commences while the LDO is in effect may be completed and/or continued after this period.
 Once the LDO has expired, however, no new changes of use will be allowed under its terms without conventional planning permission.
-Towards the end of the three-year period, Carmarthenshire County Council will assess the impact of the LDO and decide whether to (i) renew the LDO with no revisions, (ii) renew the LDO with new terms and conditions or (iii) revoke the LDO.
+Towards the end of the life of the LDO, Carmarthenshire County Council will assess the impact of the LDO and decide whether to (i) renew the LDO with no revisions, (ii) renew the LDO with new terms and conditions or (iii) revoke the LDO.